 It is estimated that one third of the human food supply depends on insect pollination, most of which is accomplished by bees.
 However, in late 2006, the decline of honeybee colonies became dramatic and significant in the United States, and beekeepers worldwide began coining this new phenomenon as "Colony Collapse Disorder", or CCD for short.
 There are a matrix of issues contributing to the global bee crisis including habitat loss, pesticide application, and disease, to name a few.
 In June 2014, a task force of experts was assembled by the White House to study the factors behind bee losses and to protect pollinator habitat on federal lands.

 The Applegate Valley is home to many hobbyist and commercial beekeepers.
 These beekeepers provide an important service to help pollinate the many crops in the region.
-Soon, Ruch Outdoor Community School will become one of only a handful of public schools in the nation with an on-site apiary to study the complexity of CCD through hive monitoring.
+In the next few years, Ruch Outdoor Community School will become one of only a handful of public schools in the nation with an on-site apiary to study the complexity of CCD through hive monitoring.
 Located adjacent to the junior high classrooms, the school beehives will create a sweet learning experience for all who participate.
 In addition to studying the art and practice of keeping bees, Ruch students plant flowers in corridor patches on campus to restore natural habitat for pollinators and explore the unique relationship between the two.

 Why are bees important?